“Never doubt that a small group of thoughtful, committed citizens can change the world; indeed, it’s the only thing that ever has.” — Margaret Mead

 Along with the two School Service Captains elected at the start of the School year, each house also elects Service Leaders to drive the Service activities of that house.
 The students of each house then select an organisation to support throughout the year.
 They may choose a new charity or continue to work with the previous year’s organisation.

-In 2015 the following charities have been chosen:
+In 2016 the following charities were chosen:

 |Beanland||Jeans for Genes|